FilipDominec/rp2daq/DEVELOPERS.md

 But in more specific applications, where a new functionality, some communication protocol or tight timing is required, you may want to fork this project and modify the C firmware to your needs.
 All necessary information should be summed up in this document and in the corresponding C code.

+We will appreciate your contributions if you decide to share them back.
+You can first discuss your needs and plans on the issues page.

+RP2DAQ can also serve as a convenient "boilerplate" for your own projects.
+We try to keep the code base readable and reasonably short.

-## Compiling the firmware
+## Re-compiling the firmware

 The firmware is written in C language and uses [Raspberry Pi Pico SDK](https://raspberrypi.github.io/pico-sdk-doxygen/) (which was chosen instead of the Arduino ecosystem, but some libraries from the latter [can be ported](https://www.hackster.io/fhdm-dev/use-arduino-libraries-with-the-rasperry-pi-pico-c-c-sdk-eff55c)).

 If you can already compile and upload [the official blinking LED example](https://www.raspberrypi.com/news/how-to-blink-an-led-with-raspberry-pi-pico-in-c/), doing the same with RP2DAQ should be straightforward.
 The following procedure is therefore mostly for convenience.

-I use Linux for primary development.
+I use Linux for primary development; development of firmware on other OS is not covered here yet.

-### Prerequisities (on Linux)
+#### Getting the developer environment (Linux version)

 The official approach (TODO test afresh):